-Rooms at Soneva a Fushi all have their own patch of outdoors and uninterrupted views and range from one bedroom to nine-bedrooms the latter, the largest one, has with slides, a pool, a spa and a gym!
+Rooms at Soneva a Fushi all have their own patch of outdoors and uninterrupted views and range from one bedroom to nine bedrooms.
+The latter, the largest one, has slides, a pool, a spa, and a gym!
 Our top choice is the garden bathrooms with outdoor showers and sunken bathtubs.
-Sunsets are spectacular at Soneva Fushi, but villas on the sunrise side of the island are blessed with uninterrupted views of the ocean.
+Sunsets are spectacular at Soneva Fushi, but villas on the sunrise side of the island are blessed with uninterrupted ocean views.

-Soneva Jani is much much smaller, incorporating just 24 overwater villas (villas are one, to four-bedroom) connected to a wooden walkway which snakes its way across the lagoon, and over to the main island.
+Soneva Jani is much, much smaller, incorporating just 24 overwater villas (villas are one to four-bedroom) connected to a wooden walkway that snakes its way across the lagoon and over to the main island.
 The rooms here are amazing.
 Most have their own slide down to the water along with a retractable roof so you can lie in bed watching the stars – I love this!

-Soneva Fushi has nine restaurants but honeymooners should have a romantic supper on Soneva Fushi’s’s private sandbank in the middle of the ocean.
+Soneva Fushi has nine restaurants, but honeymooners should have a romantic supper on Soneva Fushi’s private sandbank in the middle of the ocean.

 The Soneva Fushi breakfast is by the beach and offers everything from eggs to waffles; cheese, meats, juices, pastries, to curries.
 The Fushi breakfast is also a banquet with everything you could want.

-Mr & Mrs Friday are also there at both resorts to cater to your every need from snorkelling to stargazing.
+Mr & Mrs. Friday are also there at both resorts to cater to your every need, from snorkeling to stargazing.

 So Which Is Best?

 Soneva Fushi is larger, with more to do and more places to eat.
-It is also usually cheaper then Soneva Jani and is a better deal for this level of intense luxury.
-Fushi does not offer rooms with slides and a retracting roof, which means the Fushi rooms may disappointment by comparison.
+It is also usually cheaper than Soneva Jani and is a better deal for this level of intense luxury.
+Fushi does not offer rooms with retracting roofs or outdoor areas with slides, which means the Fushi rooms may disappoint by comparison.
 My personal opinion would be to go to both, maybe 4 nights in each.